Minolta SR-mount: History

 The lens tab operates a switch inside the body of the X-600.
 There is no MD Auto Exposure feature on the X-600.

 The SR-bayonet mount was replaced by the Minolta A-mount, which was introduced in 1985.

 Adapters

-A variety of glass-less adapters allow SR mount lenses to be used on modern 4/3, Leica M-mount, Micro 4/3, Sony E-mount, Fujifilm FX-mount, Canon RF lens mount and Samsung NX-mount digital cameras, albeit without any aperture control from the camera body.
+A variety of glass-less adapters allow SR mount lenses to be used on modern 4/3, Leica M-mount, Micro 4/3, Sony E-mount, Fujifilm FX-mount, Canon RF lens mount and Nikon Z-mount digital cameras, albeit without any aperture control from the camera body.
 Instead the lens is stopped down as the aperture ring is turned (allowing depth of field preview), rather than when the shutter button is pressed.

 There are also adapters for Minolta/Sony A-mount cameras, but they either do not maintain infinity focus or contain glass-elements, working as 1.2-2× tele-converter, changing the optical properties of the system and often deteriorating the image-quality.